wp-plugins/custom-content-by-country/readme.txt

 * Add option to remove the ip2nations data from the database.
 * Add option to add custom CSS directly for the SPANs that are printed.

+= 2.10 =

+* ADDED: A global plugin option to turn HTML printing off.
+You can turn it off globally, and then override for individual shortcodes using the HTML (v2.9) parameter as and when you need it.

 = 2.9 =